svitlanaBurba/HT2_Dropbox_API/README.md

 ## Setup
 You would need:
 - Test Dropbox account
-- Authentication token for your test dropbox acount
+- Dropbox app credentials and authorization code
-- Specify token in the project configuration
+- Configure project

 ### Test Dropbox Account
 If you don't have a dropbox account to use for testing, create one by the following link: https://www.dropbox.com/register

 ### Generate Authentication Token
-To obtain an Oauth2.0 token we need to request Dropbox to create an _app_.
+To configure an Oauth2.0 authorization for our project to your test account you need to request Dropbox to create an _app_.
 To do that:
 - Go to the [Dropbox App Console](https://www.dropbox.com/developers/apps) and log in to your test account
 - Select `Create App` and provide parameters:
 	- Scoped access = New
 	- Choose the type of access you need = Full Dropbox
   - Name your app = you can use any unique name here (Dropbox requires that app names should be unique globally)
-- Now go to `Generated access token` section and click `Generate`.
-Copy generated token value.
+- Write down the following credentials:
+  - App key
+  - App Secret
+- Now you need to get a single-use authorization code for your app to access your test account.
+To get it, construct and open in browser the following link:
+`https://www.dropbox.com/oauth2/authorize?client_id=%App Key Here%&response_type=code&token_access_type=offline`
+Confirm access to your app and copy provided Authorization Code

 ### Configure Project
-Open `globals.js` config file and put generated token to `authToken` value:
+Open `globals.js` config file and put credentials obtained on the previous step (App Key, App Secret and Auth Code) there:
 ```
-	"values": [
     {
+      "type": "any",
+      "value": "%App Key here%",
+      "key": "appKey"
+    },
+    {
+      "type": "any",
+      "value": "%App Secret here%",
-			"key": "authToken",
+      "key": "appSecret"
-			"value": "token here",
+    },
+    {
-			"type": "default",
+      "type": "any",
-			"enabled": true
+      "value": "%Authotization Code here%",
+      "key": "appAuthCode"
     }
-	],
 ```

 ## Usage - Running The Test Suite